roshni-b/cidc-api-gae/README.md

 psql cidc
 ```

 Next, you'll need to set up the appropriate tables, indexes, etc. in your local database.
-To do so, `cd` into the `cidc-api` directory, then run:
+To do so, `cd` into the `cidc_api` directory, then run:
 ```bash
 FLASK_APP=app.py flask db upgrade
 ```